Reviews You Can Rely On

 Credit: Amber King

-So, those are the durability issues.
-Maintenance is another consideration to take into account.
-This system comes with a syringe that is used to push dirty water back through the system.
-If you are traveling in areas with silty or heavily contaminated water, the flow rate of the filter will be compromised after a few uses.
+Maintenance is another factor to consider.
+This system comes with a syringe to push dirty water back through the system, also known as a backflush.
+If you are traveling in areas with silty or heavily contaminated water, the filter's flow rate will be compromised after a few uses.
 The syringe needs to be carried (with all its component parts) so that you can backflush the system each time you use it.
 This doesn't take long; simply load it onto the end and push air through the system to clean it up.
-Voila…an easy-to-maintain system.
-Of all the Sawyer systems out there, this is the most durable and the easiest to maintain.
-While it seems like a lot, maintenance and durability issues are super easy to mitigate, especially when you know the failure points before buying this product.
-All filters require at least some maintenance and care.
+Voila… an easy-to-maintain system.
+Despite our previous comments, we think this is the most durable and easiest to maintain out of all the Sawyer systems out there.
+While it may seem like a lot, maintenance and durability issues are relatively easy to mitigate, especially when you are aware of the potential failure points before purchasing this product.
+All filters require some level of maintenance and care.

 Treatment Time

 Treatment time varies depending on how you use the Squeeze.
-There are a couple of different ways to collect and filter water, which adds to the versatility of this awesome system.
-Of all the Sawyer products we've tested, including the Micro and the Mini, treatment time and the flow rate are better and, quite frankly, pretty impressive.
+There are several different ways to collect and filter water, which adds to the versatility of this system.
+Of all the Sawyer products we've tested, including the Micro and the Mini, the treatment time and flow rate are better, and quite frankly, pretty impressive for this type of system.

-The first and most popular way to treat water is by collecting the water in the provided bags and squeezing it through the filter.
-In this form of filtration, we measured the flow rate by filling up one of the provided bags and squeezing one liter of water through the filter.
-After three tests, we learned that this larger filtration system filters one liter of water in approximately 40 seconds!
-This is super fast in comparison to the time it takes the smaller Sawyer products and hand pumps out there.
+The first and most popular method for treating water is to collect it in the provided bag and squeeze it through the filter into another water bottle.
+In this form of filtration, we measured the flow rate by filling one of the provided bags with water and squeezing out one liter through the filter.
+After averaging the results of three separate tests, we found that this larger system filters one liter of water in approximately 40 seconds.
+This is relatively fast compared to the time it takes the smaller Sawyer products and other hand pumps.
 As a result, treatment time in Squeeze mode is pretty awesome.
 Easy and fast for on-trail practicality.

 Another way to filter water is through direct consumption.
-One can use the straw, attach it to the bottom of the filter with the blue attachment cap, and then drink the water through the filter via the straw.
-You can use the pouch or a regular water bottle to collect the water alternatively.
-Screw the filter onto the pouch and drink right through it.
-While the flow rate isn't as fast as drinking without a filter on your bottle, this provides immediate filtration of water.
-Either way, the Squeeze offers a fantastic treatment time that makes it easy to filter water, especially if the time to treat is important to you.
+Yep, that's right.
+You can use the pouch or a regular water bottle to collect the water, screw the filter onto the pouch, and drink right through it.
+Another option is to use the straw.
+Attach it to the bottom of the filter with the blue attachment cap, and then drink the water through the straw.
+While the flow rate isn't as fast as drinking directly from a bottle without a filter, this provides immediate water filtration.
+Either way, the Squeeze offers a decent treatment time, making it easy to filter water, especially if treatment time is important to you.

 Weight and Packability

 This system is quite packable for backpacking and hiking adventures.
 We used it as a backup group filter while backpacking three days into the Gunnison Gorge in Colorado.
-It doesn't weigh much, and all the components fit into all the nooks and crannies of your backpack.
+It doesn't weigh much, and all the components can easily fit into the nooks and crannies of your backpack.

-There is a choice associated with what parts you bring with you on your adventures.
-The Squeeze comes equipped with a mesh bag, a filter, an extra O-ring, a syringe for backflushing, a straw, a straw adapter, and a few extra bags.
-On a regular backpacking trip, we'd recommend bringing all the parts, including the extras.
-You can omit the straw if you know you won't use it.
-Altogether, all parts of the system are about the size of a big salami sandwich when loaded into the mesh bag.
-Given the durability issues of the bags, we'd recommend bringing a plastic water bottle in addition to a bag or two on longer adventures.
-Altogether, this weighs about 5.7 oz.
+There is a certain amount of freedom in choosing which parts you bring with you on your adventures.
+The Squeeze comes equipped with a mesh bag, filter, extra O-ring, a syringe for backflushing, a straw, a straw adapter, and the included bag.
+On a regular backpacking trip, we recommend bringing all the necessary parts, including extras.
+You can omit the straw if you know you won't use it, but all parts of the system are about the size of a big salami sandwich when loaded into the mesh bag.
+Altogether, this weighs about 7.9 oz.

-The filter itself is bigger than the other Sawyer filters tested.
-It fits nicely into any kind of pack, whether it's a running vest or a backpacking bag.
-We typically stored it in the lid of the pack to easily access it on longer trips.
-Overall, we conclude that it is a lightweight and packable system designed for all types of recreation.
-Hiking, fishing, and backpacking are just a few uses that are ideal for this system.
+The filter itself is bigger than the other Sawyer filters tested, but it still fits nicely into any pack, whether it's a running vest or a backpacking bag.
+We typically stored it in the pack's lid to ensure we had easy access on longer trips.
+After a few weeks of use, we concluded that it is a lightweight and packable system designed for all types of recreation.
+Hiking, fishing, and backpacking are just a few activities where we could see this system coming in handy.

 Ease of Set Up

-Set up is relatively easy with this filter.
-If you're looking for immediate filtration, attach the straw and suck up the water from your source of choice.
-Alternatively, fill up your bag, attach the filter, and squeeze it into your drinking vessel of choice.
+Setting up this filter is relatively easy.
+If you're looking for immediate filtration, attach the straw and suck up water from your preferred source.
+Alternatively, fill your bag, attach the filter, and squeeze it into your preferred drinking vessel.

-Water access for this system requires you to be close to the source.
-Unlike a hand pump where you can stick a hose into the water from a high bank, you need to be able to either get your face close to the source for immediate filtration or you have to put the bag of water into the source for collection.
+Water access for this system requires proximity to the source.
+Unlike a hand pump, where you can insert a hose into the water from a high bank, you need to either position your face close to the source for immediate filtration or place the bag of water directly into the source for collection.

 Overall, the setup is pretty straightforward.
-It typically took us about thirty seconds to set up for both squeeze and immediate filtration.
+Setting up for both squeeze and immediate filtration typically took about thirty seconds.
 We view this system as simple and easy to use.

 Ease of Filtration

 The filtration rate on the trail is pretty amazing.
-Simply set up your system by collecting some water and then squeezing it through the filter.
-The filtration process, when using the bag system, takes a little bit of patience and a firm grip.
+Simply set up your system by collecting water, then squeezing it through the filter.
+The filtration process takes a little patience and a firm grip when using the bag system.
 Other than that, it's pretty darn easy.

-This filtration system has a large surface area that enables a consistent and fast flow, making getting water easy.
+This filtration system features a large surface area, enabling consistent and rapid flow, making it easy to obtain water.
 Drinking right through it provides a sufficient drink in just seconds.
-During our squeeze filtration tests, it only took about 40 seconds to filter one liter of water, which is significantly faster than other Sawyer products that are smaller without the advantage of a higher surface area.
+During our squeeze filtration tests, it took only about 40 seconds to filter one liter of water, which is significantly faster than other Sawyer products that are smaller, without the advantage of a higher surface area.

-When filtering, it's important to find a place with level ground to put your vessel so it doesn't tip over.
+When filtering, it's essential to find a level area with stable ground to place your vessel, ensuring it doesn't tip over.
 When the terrain is uneven, we put a bottle between our knees.
-Overall, filtration is easy and doesn't require too much effort, especially when you're drinking right from the filter itself.
+Filtration is easy and doesn't require too much effort, especially when you're drinking right from the filter itself.

 sawyer squeeze - exploring and doing weird things like finding ski descents in august...